Medical Insurance FAQ

 How can I save money on my health insurance policy?

 With health insurance, your premiums will directly affect your level of cover.
 But there are ways to save money on your health insurance policy without sacrificing your policy.
-Discount schemes include:
+These include:

 - Excess: reduce the premium by volunteering to pay the first part of any claim up to a fixed number of pounds.